Possessed (1931 film): Plot

 Marian becomes Mark's mistress and he provides her with a complete makeover, educating her in the arts and culture of his social set.
 Three years pass and the two are happily in love.
 To cover the fact that Marian is his kept woman, Mark presents Marian as Mrs. Moreland, a wealthy divorcée living comfortably on her alimony.

 Some time later, Al, now running a prosperous cement business, comes to the city hoping to land a big contract.
 He sees Marian and asks her to marry him, but she refuses.
-When Al learns that Marian is a friend of Mark, unaware of Marian and Mark's true relationship, Al hopes that he can use Mark to secure the contract.
+When he learns that Marian is a "friend" of Mark, Al—unaware of Marian and Mark's true relationship—hopes that he can use Mark to secure the contract.

 When Mark runs for gubernatorial office, friends caution him that his relationship with Marian is a serious liability.
 When she overhears Mark talking with some politicians, she learns that he now plans to marry her even though their relationship will cause a scandal.
-To support his gubernatorial bid, she lies to Mark, telling him that she no longer loves him.
-She tells him that she intends to marry Al instead.
+To support his gubernatorial bid, she lies to Mark, telling him that she no longer loves him and that she intends to marry Al instead.
 Marian tells Al the truth, but he rebuffs her, saying that he could never marry such a woman.
 He changes his mind when he realizes that by rejecting Marian, he is also jeopardizing the highway contract.
+He begs her to "square things" between him and Mark, promising to marry her after all, but she sends him away in disgust.

-A political rival learns of Marian's true identity and plans to leak the information at Mark's political rally.
+A political rival learns of Marian's true identity and makes plans to leak the information at Mark's political rally.
 At the rally, Mark's political rivals drop shards of paper from the auditorium ceiling reading "Who is Mrs. Moreland?".
 Mark appears worried and does not know how to respond.
-As the crowd rumbles, Marian emerges from the audience and informs the crowd that she is Mrs. Moreland and that Mark has always been an honorable man who once belonged to her but now belongs to them.
+As the crowd rumbles, Marian emerges from the audience and informs the crowd that she is Mrs. Moreland and that Mark has always been an honorable man, one who once belonged to her but now belongs to them.
 The crowd cheers as she leaves, sobbing.
-Outside, Mark tells her that they will be together no matter what may occur.
-Mark legitimizes their relationship by proposing marriage.
+Outside, Mark tells her that they will be together no matter what may occur, and legitimizes their relationship by proposing marriage.